 1. Induces Sleep

 With addictive gadgets, lengthy to-do lists, and the perpetual need pick up the pace, your nervous system is constantly bombarded with external stimuli (like lights, sounds, smells).
-It’s easy to get distracted.
-No wonder so many of us struggle to fall asleep!
+It’s easy to get distracted and not make the most of your sleep hours.
+While your body has just what you need to fall asleep, during these times, it itself needs a little help to set the process in motion.

 Chamomile can help calm your mind and initiate sleep.
 It pumps the brakes on the central nervous system.